Frobenius manifold structures on the spaces of abelian integrals: Identifying structures

 \section{Identifying structures}

 We shall see shortly that Frobenius structures come from $\nabla_\infty$ and the residue of the pencil of connections.
 Then we shall calculate these parts of the pencil explicitly.
 It will yield Theorem~\ref{identifications}.
-It will also follow that this pencil of connections gives rise to a Frobenius manifold structures on some open subsets of $\hat\A$.
+It will also follow that this pencil of connections gives rise to twisted Frobenius manifold structures on $\hat\A$.